 Assumed wages and record-keeping requirements

-For public safety volunteer personnel (includes volunteer firefighters, police officers, ambulance drivers, rescue boat operators, and deputy sheriffs):
+Includes volunteer firefighters, police officers, ambulance drivers, rescue boat operators, and deputy sheriffs.

 - The assumed wage for each volunteer is $800 monthly for premium calculations and benefit payments.
 Higher monthly assumed wages are optional and available in $100 increments.